Hamja Ahsan: Activism

-Hamja Ahsan was a campaigner in the case of his brother, Syed Talha Ahsan.
-Through this work, in 2012 he was shortlisted for the Liberty Human Rights award for the 'Free Talha Ahsan' campaign on extradition and detention without trial under the War on Terror, highlighting the effective use of creative practice, art and film.
+Hamja Ahsan was a campaigner for the release of his brother, Syed Talha Ahsan, who was detained for over six years without a trial or charge.
+In 2012, he was shortlisted for the Liberty Human Rights award for the 'Free Talha Ahsan' campaign on extradition and detention without trial under the war on terror, highlighting the effective use of creative practice, art and film.
 The 'Free Talha' campaign received support from many figures across the world, including Riz Ahmed, Caroline Lucas and A.L Kennedy.

-His work, as an artist and campaigner also has championed various other causes that deal with state violence and harshness.
+As both artist and campaigner, Ahsan has also championed various other causes that deal with state violence.

-In 2022, Hamja Ahsan called German Chancellor Olaf Scholz a “fascist pig” in a Facebook post.
-President of the German-Israeli Society (DIG), Volker Beck, then accused Hamja Ahsan of relativizing National Socialism: “It is part of the repertoire of left-wing and right-wing extremist agitators to describe everything and everything that is politically undesirable as fascism or National Socialism.
-In fact, this is always a relativization of fascism and National Socialism.”.
-His statement raised public criticism in Germany and he was banned from Documenta fifteen but his works continued to be shown at the exhibition.
-The work has attracted criticism in the context of the Documenta fifteen anti-Semitism controversy, as one of the light boxes exhibited as part of his work is inscribed with "PFLFC - Popular Front Liberation Fried Chicken", which alludes to the "Popular Front for the Liberation of Palestine" (PFLP).
-The PFLP is classified as a terrorist organisation by the EU and the US.
+In 2022, Ahsan called German Chancellor Olaf Scholz a “neoliberal fascist pig” in a Facebook post.
+President of the German-Israeli Society (DIG), Volker Beck, then accused Hamja Ahsan of relativizing National Socialism.
+Ahsan's statement raised criticism in Germany and he was banned from Documenta fifteen.
+However, his works continued to be shown at the exhibition.
+His work has attracted criticism in the context of the Documenta fifteen anti-Semitism controversy, as one of the light boxes exhibited as part of his work is inscribed with "PFLFC - Popular Front for the Liberation of Fried Chicken", which alludes to the Popular Front for the Liberation of Palestine, classified as a terrorist organisation by the EU and the US.

 Ahsan has supported the Palestine BDS campaign ever since Operation Cast Lead, which he described as a genocide.